anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-manage-settings.md

 # How do I manage settings?

-Manage  settings for your users, apps, and devices with Intune.
-Settings that are applied to a *group of devices* affect how and when users from a group can access a device.
-Settings that are applied to a *group of users* affect how all devices for the group work.
+Assign and edit settings for your users, apps, and devices.
+Settings that are applied to a *group of devices* dictate how group users access a device.
+Settings that are applied to a *group of users* dictate how all devices for the group work.

 When a setting in Intune is marked as **Not configured**, a student can access the setting from their device and set it how they want.

-## Manage settings for groups
+## Manage group settings

-Complete the following steps to manage all settings in Intune for Education:
+Complete the following steps to manage settings for your groups.
 1. In [Intune for Education](https://intuneeducation.portal.azure.com), go to the left-side navigation menu and choose **Groups**.
 2. Select the group whose settings you want to manage.
 For a complete list, see [Available settings](what-are-settings.md).
 3. Click **Settings** to view the full list of available settings.